Belgium to tighten COVID rules to counter rise of omicron - KVIA

 Belgium to tighten COVID rules to counter rise of omicron

 BRUSSELS (AP) — Belgium has decided to further tighten restrictions in anticipation of the surging omicron variant.
-But the country has shied away from a full lockdown like the neighboring Netherlands has done.
-Belgian authorities on Wednesday decided to close cinemas, theaters and concert halls and ban most indoor activities.
+But the country has shied away from a full lockdown like neighboring Netherlands did.
+The authorities on Wednesday decided to close cinemas, theaters and concert halls and ban most indoor activities.
 Sports fans won’t allowed into stadiums and indoor venues.
-Shopping will be curtailed with visitors spread out and groups entering a shop limited to two adults, possibly accompanied by children.
-The measures take effect Sunday.
-Families were advised to keep visitors to a minimum for Christmas but did not face exact limits.
+Shopping will be curtailed with visitors forced to be spread out and groups entering a shop limited to two adults, possibly accompanied by children.
+The measures will kick in Sunday.